temetvince/x4/station_profiles.md

 #### Exports

 Exports wares out of the player's empire.
-Buys from all except Imports, Extenders, and Docks, sells to all.
+Buys from all except Extenders and Docks, sells to all.
 Buys internally, sells unrestricted on auto pricing (storage based).

 **Buy Restricted (40%)**